morabah/health-7/PROJECT_REFERENCE.md

   - Added the function to firebaseApi in src/lib/firebaseFunctions.ts
   - Fixed a TypeScript type error in the getCallable function

+- Fixed duplicate exports in localApiFunctions.ts that were causing module parsing errors:

+  - Refactored the batchGetDoctorData, batchGetDoctorsData, and batchGetPatientsData functions
+  - Moved the function implementations above the export statements
+  - Removed the redundant 'export' keyword from function implementations to avoid duplicate exports
+  - This fixed the "Module parse failed: Duplicate export" error that was blocking application loading

 - Fixed TypeScript errors in the BookingError constructor in book-appointment/[doctorId]/page.tsx:
   - Updated the order of arguments to match the class definition
   - Ensured consistent error handling across the booking workflow